cujojs/cram/docs/options.md

 node cram client/myapp.html production_build_options.json
 ```

-This is simply a shortcut for the following, more explicit way to specify a cofiguration file:
+This is simply a shortcut for the following, more explicit way to specify a configuration file:

 ```
 node cram client/myapp.html --config production_build_options.json